sungbin5304/KakaoBotSourceHub/README.md

   <img src="https://raw.githubusercontent.com/sungbin5304/KakaoTalkBotHub/master/banner.png">
 </p>

+# DEPRECATED
+> So many source code is fool...So I decided start a new project with MVVM pattern.

 # Description
 KakaotalkBotHub is an application that supports KakaoTalk Bot and Hub(similar to a GitHub) for KakaoTalk Bot.<br>
 Bot production methods include programming in JavaScript and setting simple keyword auto-response.